SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 #### `CREATE`
 Contract addresses are calculated using the:
-- address of the creator of the contract;
+- address of the account that uses the factory to deploy the contract;
 - nonce (number of transactions the creator has done).

 #### `CREATE2`
-Contract addresses are calculated using the
+Contract addresses are calculated using the:
-- address of the creator of the contract;
 - bytecode of the contract;
+- address of the factory contract itself;
-- salt (a chosen value).
+- salt (a chosen value);

+CREATE2 factories may also factor in the address of the account that uses the factory to deploy the contract to ensure uniqueness of the deployment address.

 As the nonce is not required in the contract address calculation, it's possible to know the contract's address on the blockchain before it's deployed regardless of how many transactions have been done in the account.

 #### CREATE3
 CREATE3 isn't itself an EVM opcode but a method that uses `CREATE` and `CREATE2` in combination to eliminate the bytecode from contract address calculation.

-Internally, first `CREATE2` is used to deploy a factory or "proxy" which then uses `CREATE` to deploy your contract.
+Internally, first `CREATE2` is used to deploy a CREATE factory or "proxy" which then deploys your contract.
 So the only data required for address calculation is:
-- address of the creator of the contract;
+- address of the factory contract itself;
 - salt (a chosen value).

+CREATE3 factories may also factor in the address of the account that uses the factory to deploy the contract to ensure uniqueness of the deployment address.

 You then won't have to worry about accidentally making changes to your contracts (which would cause a different deployment address if you used CREATE2).